Edujugon/laravel-google-ads/readme.md

 > Notice the method `select` is required and you have to use it in order to set the fields you wanna get from the campaign.

-If need to limit your search you may use the `limit` method:
+If need to limit your search you may use `limit` method:

 ```
 $ads->service(CampaignService::class)